pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 Part of the on-boarding process happens on a mobile app ; our solution is **omnichannel**, so don't worry.
 Here are the functions you need to integrate in our SDK to make the onboarding process work.
 Please note that security features are managed using a security-wallet that is constructed specifically for your end-user, on his/her mobile phone, inside his/her mobile app.

 Here are the steps your mobile application should follow when it's launched by an end-user :

----
-setp 0: We have already initialized a security-wallet for your end-user ; it's linked to the Activation Code you have received (Call-Back Type 35). step 1: Check if already binded.
-You must verify if the mobile application is associated securely with a security-wallet ; this is performed using the "Loading Block" step 2: Scan QR Code.
-If the mobile app is not yet binded with a security-wallet, then you must trigger it using the ActivationCode and the "Provisionning Block" step 3: Once the app is securly binded, the security-wallet is "Active", and you can proceed with the "Main Block" and display the property "getIssuerData" step 4: Truc.
+step 0: We have already initialized a security-wallet for your end-user ; it's linked to the Activation Code you have received (Call-Back Type 35). step 1: Check binding.
+You must verify if the mobile application is associated securely with a security-wallet ; this is performed using the "Loading Block"

+If the app is not yet already binded : step 2.1: Scan QR Code.
+If the mobile app is not yet binded with a security-wallet, then you must trigger it using the Activation Code and the "Provisionning Block" step 2.2: Get Webview.
+Once the app is securly binded, the security-wallet is "Active", and you can proceed with the "Main Block" and display the property "getIssuerData" step 2.3: Open Webview.
+This property will give you an URL.
+This is a webview, that you must show to the end user.
+It will perform the necessary identification process on your end-user. step 2.4: Close Webview.
+Once the webview is finished, its URL will always end adding a "#SUCCESS", whatever may be the identification outcome. step 2.5: Finalize.
+You can then finalize your on-boarding process ; the identification process is finished.

----
+If the app is already binded:
+step 3: Jump to your Home Screen.
+You can use "Main Block" as you want.

 ### Scan QR Code